4BangerKovaaks/kovaaks-playlist-compendium/README.md

 - **4BK - Static Conditioning** KovaaKsBuffingWhiteJump

+*(Conditioning meaning one/assisting scenario followed by a normal/hard version to get you used to harder scenarios)*

 - **4BK - Flick & Track (Targetswitching)** - KovaaKsCapturing90Crossfire

+*(Meant to assist people who struggle with tracking AFTER flicking, common in precise TS scenarios)*

 - **4BK - Speed Targetswitch (TS)** KovaaKsCarrying180Arena